 Regardless of whether you sell your house through an estate agent, at a property auction or privately, you’ll still need to bring a solicitor or conveyancer in to handle the legal side of the process for you.
-This is one of the biggest expenses you face in a house sale; the Home Owners Alliance suggests that the average cost of hiring a solicitor is anywhere from £500 – £1,500, and that’s for their services alone.
+This is one of the biggest costs associated with selling a house.
+The Home Owners Alliance suggests that the average cost of hiring a solicitor is anywhere from £850 – £1,500, and that’s for their services alone.

 On top of this, you’ll need to factor in the cost of the checks they carry out, and the legal documentation they source on your behalf.
 We’ve put together an estimation of these costs in the table below.

 |Transferral of Ownership||£300|

 These costs are another great reason to consider selling your house with Good Move – as when we buy your house for cash, we’ll take care of all the legal fees for you.
 You can find out how it works today.